dongguanting/dpa-rag-anonymous/README.md

 - Constraint.
 Add more conditional and constrained statements to the original query.
 - SPARQL.
 Rewrite the original query based on the SPARQL syntax and generate it directly

-We also provide **1k samples of NQ dataset** for each augmentation, which can be directly downloaded in [here](https://drive.google.com/drive/folders/1fbehvvNzas0VitdBky-pDLDZ_vLSHI81).

 ### 3. NLI Filtering
-Please use use [mDeBERTa](https://huggingface.co/MoritzLaurer/mDeBERTa-v3-base-xnli-multilingual-nli-2mil7) as NLI model for consistency filtering between original and augmented samples.
+Please use use mDeBERTa as NLI model for consistency filtering between original and augmented samples.

 **Data format:**